Accommodation in Vietnam

 Finding accommodation in Vietnam

-Most people either find accommodation via word of mouth, through their employers and by using the services of estate agents.
+Most people find accommodation via word of mouth, through their employers and by using the services of estate agents.

 For those who are not lucky enough to have their employer source accommodation for them, the next best thing is to enlist the services of a real estate agent.
 These professionals have a detailed knowledge of the local property market and can assist expats in finding a property that meets their needs and requirements.
 Estate agents also generally have access to a larger pool of properties, many of which will be snapped up before they can be advertised in local classifieds or property portals.
 Furthermore, having an estate agent negotiate a lease on behalf of an expat who doesn’t speak the local language can be incredibly useful.